OzzyCoder11/ChatBot/README.md

 /game, opens Tic Tac Toe AI
 /clear, Scroll down to clear.
 /?, All info about the bot.
+/lock, stops the bot from answering
+/unlock, un-does /lock
+/internet, checks if you have a connection
+/ipcheck, shows your IP Address

 Things you can say:
 'hello'